DEFRA/software-development-standards/docs/standards/security_standards.md

 ## GitHub Advanced Security

 Defra has GitHub Advanced Security enabled across its organisation.
 Teams should maximise use of these built-in features rather than relying on third-party tools.
+See the [GitHub Advanced Security guide](../guides/github_advanced_security.md) for a full explanation of the features and how to use them.

 ### Dependency graph